sgord512/GraphsAlgorithms/README.md

 nodes duel it out.

 3. Ok, so I got Huffman coding working, but it ain't pretty.
 I would like to make that better.
+Ideas:
+- do something with the balancing and wieghting of the trees.
+- have the connected chunk move together, to make its togetherness evident.

+4. I could try animating some data structures.